MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 Container Network Observability equips you with network related monitoring and diagnostics tools, providing  visibility into your containerized workloads.
 It unlocks Hubble metrics, Hubble’s command line interface (CLI) and the Hubble user interface (UI) on your AKS clusters providing deep, actionable insights into your containerized workloads allowing you to detect and determine the root causes of network-related issues in AKS.
 These features ensure that your containerized applications are secure and compliant in order to enable you to confidently manage your infrastructure.

-For more information about Container Network Observability, see [What is Container Network Observability?](advanced-network-observability-concepts.md).
+For more information about Container Network Observability, see [What is Container Network Observability?](container-network-observability-concepts.md).

 ## Container Network Security

 Container Network Security features within Advanced Container Networking Services enable greater control over network security policies for ease of use when implementing across clusters.
 Clusters using Azure CNI Powered by Cilium have access to DNS-based policies.
 The ease of use compared to IP-based policies allows restricting egress access to external services using domain names.
 Configuration management becomes simplified by using FQDN rather than dynamically changing IPs.

-For more information on Container Network Security and its capabilities, see [What is Container Network Security?](advanced-network-container-services-security-concepts.md).

 ## Pricing
 > [!IMPORTANT]